 1. GALLERIE VIVIENNE – THE MOST ELEGANT

-The perfect break: Bistrot Vivienne (rue des Petits Champs), a typical Parisian bistrot with quality traditional cuisine.
+THE PERFECT BREAK: Bistrot Vivienne (rue des Petits Champs), a typical Parisian bistro with quality traditional cuisine.
 A Priori Thé (#35) is an elegant Parisian tearoom, perfect for your afternoon tea.

 2. GALLERIE COLBERT – THE ETERNAL RIVAL

 2 rue Vivienne 75002 Paris ; M. Bourse L3 or Palais Royal Musée du Louvre L1, L7, Vélib Post #2009